munazzaznoor/VR_Industrial_Training/README.md

 # VR_Industrial_Training
 Virtual Reality Project.

-Aim : Industrial training in Virtual Reality.
+The goal of this project is to provide industrial training in virtual reality technology.

 Meta Quest 2 with controllers.